dpplweb/dppl-content/_posts/joanne/0403-01-01-investing.md

 ## Your Money

 ### Money for Beginners
-You may be interested in learning to invest but for beginners learning about managing your money and even understanding your anxiety about momey is the first step.
-Here is a list of books that can help with this first step.
+You may be interested in learning to invest but for beginners the first step may be  learning about managing your money and even understanding your anxiety about momey.
+[Here is a short list of books that can help with this first step.](http://dppl.bibliocommons.com/list/show/89616173_desplainesreference/213700548_money_for_beginners)